cyun9601/CMU-MOCAP-Data/README.md

-Our main purpose is various processing of skeleton data. (i.e. Process data using only a few joints, normalize, Remove global translation, Missing marker)
+Our main purpose is various processing of skeleton data. (i.e. Process data using only a few joints, normalize, Remove global translation, Missing marker).
 We worked on the asf/amc format of CMU mocap dataset, and we will going to add other data as well.